mlswg/mls-architecture/draft-ietf-mls-architecture.md

 communicate securely.
 For example, a set of users might use clients on their phones or laptops to join a group and communicate with each other.
-A group may be as small as two clients (e.g., for simple person to person messaging) or as large as thousands.
+A group may be as small as two clients (e.g., for simple person to person messaging) or as large as tens of thousands.
 A client that is part of a group is a _member_ of that group.

 In order to communicate securely, users initially interact with services at their disposal to establish the necessary values and credentials required for encryption and authentication.

-The Service Provider presents two abstract functionalities that allow clients to prepare for sending and receiving messages securely:
+The MLS service requires two abstract functionalities that allow clients to prepare for sending and receiving messages securely:

 - An Authentication Service (AS) functionality which is responsible for